If you have ulcerative colitis, you could develop further problems.

 If you're thought to be at risk of osteoporosis, the health of your bones will be regularly monitored.

-You may also be advised to take medication or supplements of vitamin D and calcium to strengthen your bones.
+You may also be advised to take medicine or supplements of vitamin D and calcium to strengthen your bones.

 Poor growth and development